-Little information is available on how Google Cloud stacks up overall in comparison to Amazon Web Services.
-While plenty of statistical data and reviews comparing UIs and feature sets abound, there doesn’t seem to be any definitive articles that lay out all the key points vital to deciding in which cloud network provider will best fit an individual or organization’s needs.
-Here’s the breakdown what you need to know about these two competing cloud platform providers.
+Today there is little information available on how Google Cloud stacks up overall in comparison to Amazon Web Services in 2017.
+While plenty of statistical data and reviews comparing UIs and feature sets are abound, there doesn’t seem to be any definitive articles that lay out all the key points vital to deciding which cloud network provider will best fit an individual or organization’s needs.
+Here’s the breakdown on what you need to know about these two competing cloud providers.

 Google Cloud vs Amazon Web Services Features